Dartmouth: Divest from Genocide & Apartheid

 From: [Your Name]

-We demand that Dartmouth immediately divest from companies that are directly involved in enabling violations of international law, beginning with Lockheed Martin, Northrop Grumman, RTX Corp, L3 Harris Technologies, BAE Systems, and Boeing.
+We demand that Dartmouth immediately divest from companies that are directly involved in enabling violations of international law by Israel against Palestine, beginning with Lockheed Martin, Northrop Grumman, RTX Corp, L3 Harris Technologies, BAE Systems, and Boeing.